Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab7-NotificationHubs.md

-1. In a new browser window or tab, go to [https://dev.windows.com/](https://dev.windows.com/), and click the **Dashboard** link, logging in with your Microsoft account if you haven'to already done so.
+1. In a new browser window or tab, go to [https://dev.windows.com/](https://dev.windows.com/), and click the **Dashboard** link, logging in with your Microsoft account if you haven't already done so.

 2. Click **Create a new app**.